 Steve Hearn received a B.Sc.App.(Hons) with University Medal, and a Ph.D. in Geophysics, from the University of Queensland.
 He has worked in the seismic industry since 1981, with major seismic contractors, and as a consultant.
 Since joining Velseis as Chief Geophysicist in 2000, he has been responsible for overseeing the geophysical and R&D activities of the group.
 He serves as Managing Director of the company, encouraging a culture of technical rigor in all Velseis activities.
-Steve coordinates the geophysics program at the University of Queensland, and Velseis is a key supporter of geophysical teaching and research at UQ.
+Velseis has been a long-term supporter of teaching and research at University of Queensland where Steve is an Industry Fellow.

 John McMonagle is a geophysics graduate of the University of Queensland (B.Sc.App.(Hons)).
 John came to Velseis in 2001, bringing over 10 years of experience in the seismic and computing industries in Australia and Europe.
 His current work focuses on software and system development, with additional involvement in geophysical special projects.